Ernst Henrici: Synagogue fire in Neustettin

 A few days after an anti-Semitic diatribe in Neustettin (13 February 1881) the city's synagogue was burnt down.
 While the local Jews and the liberal press a suspected arson attack, the anti-Semites alleged that the Jews had set the synagogue alight to discredit anti-Semitism and to claim the building's insurance money for cash.
 Five members of the Jewish community were prosecuted for arson and sent to prison, but acquitted in the second instance.
 In connection with these agitations anti-Jewish riots occurred in Neustettin and other such as places Farther Pomerania and West Prussia.

 Election defeat and end of his political career

 Within the Berlin movement, Henrici the ultra-radical remained an outsider.
 Henrici did not participate in the alliance of conservatives and anti-Semites in Conservativen Central Committee, but stood in the Reichstag elections as an Independent.
-With only 843 votes he suffered a devastating defeat against Max Liebermann of Sonnenberg.
+With only 843 votes he suffered a devastating defeat against Max Liebermann von Sonnenberg.
 Until 1885 he still operated in radical anti-semitic circles until he turned to the colonial movement.
-In 1884 he married a second time to Clara Agnes Luise Lehmann who bore him three children, (Elsa Hedwig Luise, Walther Ludwig Adalbert, Lothar).
+In 1884 he married a second time to Clara Agnes Luise Lehmann who bore him three children: Elsa Hedwig Luise, Walther Ludwig Adalbert and Lothar.